 Krüper's Wood, Krtsanisi Woodland Park and Jandari Lake

 Resident Krüper's Nuthatch is very much the morning’s target, and we visit an area of mixed invasive and native pine woodland known to our guides to try and see them.
 Later, at Krtsanisi Woodland Park we search for woodpeckers, including Great, Middle and Lesser Spotted, Syrian, Green and Black and we may also see Golden Oriole, Hawfinch, Green Warbler and possibly Scops Owl.

-Relocating to Jandari Lake, this attractive waterbody southeast of Tbilisi surrounded by steppe landscape divided between Georgia and Azerbaijan supports is an important site for both, migratory and nesting wetland species.
+Relocating to Jandari Lake, this attractive waterbody southeast of Tbilisi is surrounded by an extensive steppe landscape divided between Georgia and Azerbaijan.
+This is an important site for both migratory and nesting wetland species.
 At this time of a year we are likely to see Pygmy Cormorant, Dalmatian Pelican, Black-necked Grebe, Gull-billed, Black, White-winged and Whiskered Tern, raptors, crakes, herons, egrets and gulls, including Armenian and Slender-billed, with an outside chance of Demoiselle Crane or Citrine Wagtail too.
-An afternoon at Jandari will certainly provide the perfect ending to this memorable tour!
+An afternoon at Jandari will certainly provide the perfect end to this memorable tour!

 After breakfast, we travel to the airport for our flight back to the UK where our tour ends.